csuet/bronchoscopy_nsd/README.md

 + `labels.json`
 + `objects.json`

-The code generates two separate sets of labels for the tasks and categorizes the labels based on cancer and non-cancer types:
+The code generates two separate sets of labels for the tasks and categorizes the labels based on cancer and non-cancer types, then save the outputs in the following JSON files:
-+ `Anatomical Landmarks`
-+ `Lesions`

-Then save the outputs in the following JSON files:
 + `labels_Lung_lesions.json`
 + `labels_Anatomical_landmarks.json`